-This study schedule utilizes exams 62 - 71 for full practice tests.
-You will be assigned four throughout your general study process, then six more toward the end of your prep.
+This study schedule utilizes exams 62, and 67-71 for full practice tests.
+Both 62 and 67 are also assigned as part of your drill work.

-\ Question types assigned include subcategories.
+Question types assigned include subcategories.
 So, for example, Basic Assumption includes the subcategory of Useful Query questions, as marked in the appendix.
 Lastly, here is some general information and advice about learning the LSAT, drilling, taking practice exams, and reviewing your work.